A chance to be on the stage in 2019!

 The Rising Stars Showcase

-Once a year the studio features a spectacular display of student talent in our annual Rising Stars Showcase.
-This is an exciting opportunity for students to share their work with family and friends, and enjoy a special moment on the stage.
+Once a year in term four the studio features a spectacular display of student talent in our annual Rising Stars Showcase.
+This is an exciting opportunity for students to share their work with family and friends, and enjoy a special moment in the spotlight.

 Both private students and whole group classes are invited to present theatrical works in the show, as directed by their class teacher.